MassimoQu/MassimoQu.github.io/_pages/about.md

 *Note: This research was initiated by <a href="https://scholar.google.com/citations?user=myxo9mQAAAAJ">Dr. Yijin Xiong</a> under the auspices of <a href="https://scholar.google.com.hk/citations?hl=zh-CN&user=0Q7pN4cAAAAJ">Prof. Xinyu Zhang</a>.
 I was responsible for algorithm implementation and coordinating its real-world experiment.*
 </div>

-IEEE Transactions on Automation Science and Engineering, 2024(T-ASE, CAS Q2 top, JCR Q1, IF=6.4)
+IEEE Transactions on Automation Science and Engineering, 2024(T-ASE, JCR Q1, IF=6.4)

 <a href="https://ieeexplore.ieee.org/abstract/document/10691946"><img src="https://img.shields.io/badge/IEEE-Paper-blue?logo=paper"/></a>